Homepage http://drchrisbarnes.co.uk

 strong indicators of winter temperature in Wales but are rather more irrelevant

-a search for a solar link to summer weather is made as an alternative.
+link to summer weather is made as an alternative.
+This suggests

-of weather could be due to changes in the solar cycle.
-Analysis of a century’s
+Gwynedd’s recent extremes of weather could be due to changes in the solar

-worth of UK climate anomaly data suggests that a shorter or longer than average
+cycle.
+Analysis of a century’s worth of UK climate anomaly data suggests that a

-solar cycle gives rise to an increased incidence of both colder than normal
+shorter or longer than average solar cycle gives rise to an increased incidence

-winters and hotter than average summers
+of both colder than normal winters and hotter than average summers with a very high statistical result for

-that by 2099 Gwynedd will be on average 1.07 C warmer which is closest to the
+present work also suggests that by 2099 Gwynedd will be on average 1.07 C

-IPCC B1 scenario and at the VERY LOWEST END of their prediction scale but that
+warmer which is closest to the IPCC B1 scenario and at the VERY LOWEST END of

-most of the change could be solar induced.
-It is incredibly instructive to
+their prediction scale but that most of the change could be solar induced.
+It

-remove the data for the last and very unusual 14 yearlong solar cycle.
-If this is done, then the warming slope
+is incredibly instructive to remove the data for the last and very unusual 14 year long solar cycle.

-changes into a dramatic and very frightening cooling slope showing a change
+very frightening cooling slope showing a change of -5.7 C in the next 100

-of -5.7 C in the next 100 years.
-The data for winter and summer
+years.
+The data for winter and summer temperature anomaly also

-temperature anomaly also allows extraction of a sinusoidal varying QBO like
+allows extraction of a sinusoidal varying QBO like component with a length of

-average length. http://www.drchrisbarnes.co.uk/Doc4.HTM
+constrains the solar cycle to its average length. http://www.drchrisbarnes.co.uk/Doc4.HTM

 3. A New Method for Medium Term

-Temperature Anomaly Forecasting and Climate Prediction by Dr Chris Barnes, Bangor Scientific
+Temperature Anomaly Forecasting and Climate Prediction by Dr Chris Barnes, Bangor

-and Educational Consultants http://drchrisbarnes.co.uk/clipred01c.htm Published
+Scientific and Educational Consultants http://drchrisbarnes.co.uk/clipred01c.htm Published

 online May 2015